pluralsight/gsweet/Readme.md

 ## Authentication

 If you clone this repo it will not contain the needed authorization pieces.
-You will need to create a `.env.json` file at the root level of your project.
-The json object should have the following structure:
+You will need to create a JSON file with the following structure:

 ```JSON
 "gsweet":{